 Pick the Right the Brisket

-Good pastrami begins with a great brisket, which is an odd piece of meat.
-A packer brisket (aka whole brisket) is the pectoral muscle and it gets quite a workout.
-As a result, it can very tough.
-It is also very flavorful and is perfect for smoking low and slow.
-A packer brisket has two very distinct sections, the flat and the point.
+Great pastrami begins with a great brisket.
+A whole packer brisket has two very distinct sections, the flat and the point.
 The flat is the larger of the two and tends to be lean.
-The point is a much smaller area that runs perpendicular to the flat and is much fattier.
-The point is where the meat for burnt ends come from.
 Pastrami is made from the flat so there is no reason to buy a packer brisket.
-Your local market or butcher chop will gladly sell you just the flat that has been separated from the point.
+Your local butcher shop will gladly sell you just the flat that has been separated from the point.
+For this recipe, I used a prime Wagyu brisket and the result was excellent.

 Ingredients